 These tips will help you effectively clean, sanitize and disinfect your yoga mats.
 Use them for mats made of all kinds of materials including rubber, vinyl, foam, and others.
 It is recommended that you clean yoga mats after every use to keep bacteria from spreading.

-Premoistened sanitizing and disinfectant wipes are a quick and easy way to clean yoga mats while killing bacteria and germs that live on them.
-Simply dispense the wipe from the canister or bucket and wipe the mat.
-Make sure to wipe all the crevices and grooves of your yoga mat for a complete clean.
+Premoistened sanitizing and disinfectant wipes are a convenient way to clean yoga mats while killing bacteria and germs that live on them.
+Wipe your mat completely, making sure to wipe all the crevices and grooves of your yoga mat for a complete clean.
 Allow the mat to dry for up to 5 minutes after wiping.
-If you are using a disinfectant wipe, remember the mat must stay wet for a certain period of time to kill pathogens.
+If you are using a disinfectant wipe, remember the mat must stay wet for for the dwell time on the label for the disinfectant to kill the listed pathogens.
 Steer clear of wipes that contain bleach, hydrogen peroxide, or alcohol.
 These chemicals can damage your yoga mat over time.

 Put Them In The Laundry